Adrian-Hawkins/BeanHub/README.md

       - run: flyway -user="${{ secrets.DB_BUILD_USERNAME }}" -password="${{ secrets.DB_BUILD_PASSWORD }}" -url="${{ secrets.DB_BUILD_URL }}" info
       - run: flyway -user="${{ secrets.DB_BUILD_USERNAME }}" -password="${{ secrets.DB_BUILD_PASSWORD }}" -url="${{ secrets.DB_BUILD_URL }}" migrate
 ```
+- This will only run when a PR is approved and merged into main, so **MAKE SURE THAT YOUR SQL IS CORRECT BEFORE MAKING OR APPROVING A PR!!!**